Lex-DRL/AID-guide/Building_better_worlds.md

 Another big source of it is... just answers of people, active users on the [official AID discord server](https://discord.com/invite/JpgsTF3).
 Massive thanks to `Mr.Accountant 🐧#3984`, who has shown an incredible patience answering all my questions as I was putting scattered bits and pieces of the subject together.
 Also thanks to `Zalty's 🐍#5362`, `Monky#6421`, the same `birb` (`Belverk#8526`) and `Onyx#0489`.

-Other sources used, in no particular orer:
+Other sources used, in no particular order:
 * [AID community wiki](https://wiki.aidiscord.cc/)

 Tools mentioned anywhere in the guide: